HOME

 Levenshulme Bus Routes

-This photograph shows a single deck motor bus on Route 19C travelling between Droylesden & West Didsbury.
+This photograph shows a single deck motor bus on Route 19C traveling between Droylesden & West Didsbury.
 The time period is probably 1930s.
 Ken Musgrave took this bus from Broom Lane/Barlow Road to Burnage High School pre-war.
-I used the same service to go to Didsbury Technical High School in the 1960s, Errwood Crescent to Parrswood Road!
+I used the same service to go to Didsbury Technical High School in the 1960s, Errwood Crescent to Parrs Wood Road!
 The service later became to 169/170 route, which probably still operates to this day! ( Photo via Ken Musgrave)

 Lloyd Road Bus Depot